nturumel/encoding-upsampler/README.md

 ## Usage

-To run the code, simply open `main.ipynb` in a Jupyter Notebook environment and execute the cells.
+To run the code, simply open `connectly.ipynb` in a Jupyter Notebook environment and execute the cells.

 ## Testing

-The last section of `main.ipynb` includes code to test the model on a test dataset.
+The last section of `connectly.ipynb` includes code to test the model on a test dataset.